Cherokee Place Names, Part 9

 There probably were only two Cherokee towns called “Estatowe” when Bartram passed through in the late spring of 1775.
 We have to use his spelling, because there are no better records of the Cherokee pronunciation, and I have no clear idea of the original meaning of the name.
 He places one of them a little below the place where the Tallulah and Chattooga Rivers form the Tugaloo.
 The other, which he mentions as “Estatowe great,” was on Eastatoe Creek in Pickens County, South Carolina, and the creek bears its name.
 We should note that the name Eastatoe also occurs in Eastatoe Falls and Eastatoe Gap, near Rosman, NC, not so very far from Eastatoe Creek and Little Eastatoe Creek.
 There seems to be a trend to spell Eastatoe with only one final E.

 The third Estatowe must not have been in existence in 1775.
 There are several reports of such a town at the base of Estatoah Falls, in Rabun County, Georgia.
+Chief Junaluska was born somewhere within a few miles of the falls in 1775.
 Bartram specifically described this place as he found it after reaching the Little Tennessee River’s headwaters and proceeding downstream.

 This photo is the Little Tennessee River, near its headwaters, in Wolf Fork Valley, two or three miles upstream from the confluence with Mud Creek.